 And one more thing.
 When uploading the photos to your blog.
 Make sure you use the whole real estate you have at your disposal.
 One big mistake new travel bloggers make is believing they are still in the 1990s.
 But a small photo won’t cut it anymore.
 Use larger than life photos if you can.
 Go for the maximum width of your template.

 Only upload your best.
 You really don’t have to use 25 photos per article.
 Nobody wants to see the Colosseum from 10 different angles.
 Plus, do you know how much scrolling does that take?

 3 | Poor blog design

 If you are unique, then your blog has to be unique too.

 My sincere advice is to roll up your sleeves and find a professional, clean design that will not only look awesome but also help your SEO efforts.
-I wrote about how to choose the perfect WordPress theme here and about the best WordPress themes by niche here.
+I wrote about how to choose the perfect WordPress theme here.

 Your blog reflects back to you.
 A tidy, minimalist and responsive design will make your readers want to spend more time on your website.
 Make it easy for them to navigate and find interesting articles.
 When you make a new friend you don’t try to hide your best traits either, right?

 Again, a cluttered design is sooo last century.
 You really don’t need two sidebars.
 Heck, I’m not sure I even need one!
 I like to keep my readers immersed in the experience of reading my articles.

 First impressions count.
 Granted, I might be pickier than the average.
 But if your blog has white letters on a dark background, count me out as a reader.
 My eyes will get tired after the first paragraph and I’ll leave your blog with a headache.
 And that’s the last thing you want, trust me, to have your readers running for the hills even before having a proper taste of your great content.